 For more information, please download the full workshop description below.

 Art — musical, literary and visual — helps us recall and celebrate the strength at our core, even in the most trying of circumstances.
-Rani Arbo combines her experiences as a musician, trained hospice volunteer, and a cancer survivor to offer fiddling, singing and companionship in a variety of medical settings.
+Rani Arbo combines her experiences as a musician, hospice volunteer, and a cancer survivor to offer fiddling, singing and companionship in a variety of medical settings.
 Solo or with other members of the band, Rani can visit hospice patients and families, as well as pediatric clinics, surgery recovery units, infusion centers, and nursing homes.
 She and the band are available for in-service programs, offering a mix of performance and reflective discussion for medical staff and trainees.
 Rani has completed Arts in Medicine residencies at the McAninch Arts Center in Glen Ellyn IL, California State University in Chico, the University of Florida in Gainesville.

 At festivals and in high school and college settings, we have presented a wide variety of interactive workshops.
 Here are some favorites.

 Being a Band: What is it like to be in a band?
-High school students, in particular, pose insightful questions about band life, and, after 20 years on the road together, we still enjoy answering them.
+High school students, in particular, pose insightful questions about band life, and, after 25 years on the road together, we still enjoy answering them.
 These conversations are a chance to reflect and to share some universal ideas of what makes a partnership work.

 Musical Conversations – the Art of Improvisation: Every musician has a unique voice, and it takes a combination of technical skill and creativity to allow an improviser to speak powerfully.
 We discuss how we practice improving our improvising skills, both technical and creative — and talk about how those lessons apply to the world beyond music.